ChefsSalad/ChefsSalad.github.io/_projects/VPE.md

 #### 🧠 **Project Overview**

-This project introduces a novel **Visual Perception-Enhanced Segmentation (VES)** framework designed for lightweight and accurate medical image segmentation.
+This project introduces a novel **Visual Perception-Enhanced Segmentation (VPES)** framework designed for lightweight and accurate medical image segmentation.
 It focuses on preprocessing, slice-wise attention, and collaborative dual-branch perception to enhance robustness and precision.

 ---